ALRW/personal-blog/markdown/pages/about.md

 engineer and throughout it all trying to listen to, learn from, and, when given the priviledge, lead those I was fortunate enough to spend my time with.

-I now work as an engineering manager at [Funding Circle](https://fundingcircle.com) helping small businesses and savers find a mutually beneficial way to grow financially.
-I also act as a Non Executive Director for [Shepheard-Walwyn Publishers](https://shepheard-walwyn.co.uk)
+I now work as an engineering manager at [Stripe](https://stripe.com) helping small businesses and savers find a mutually beneficial way to grow financially.

 I write about a range of subjects but focus heavily on all aspects of leadership.